Province Guide

 Calgary

 Calgary is Alberta's largest reverse mortgage market.
 Inner-city communities (Mount Royal, Elbow Park, Britannia, Scarboro) have property values that rival parts of Toronto and Vancouver, often exceeding $1 million.
 Established suburban communities throughout the city typically have values well above the lender minimums.
-All four reverse mortgage lenders are active in Calgary.
+All five lenders are active in Calgary.

 Edmonton

 Edmonton's property values are generally lower than Calgary's, but mature neighbourhoods (Glenora, Belgravia, Crestwood, Old Strathcona) and established suburbs provide solid foundations for reverse mortgage applications.
-All four reverse mortgage lenders serve Edmonton, though Equitable's and Bloom's coverage may vary by specific neighbourhood.
+All five lenders serve Edmonton, though Equitable's, Home Trust's, and Bloom's coverage may vary by specific neighbourhood.

 Recreational and Mountain Communities